 Obviously, they were wrong.
 So one year later, they had to change the name of their school to “OpenContext”.
 One of the co-founders then departed to pursue her own pedagogical project, while the remaining co-founder soldiered on.

 OpenContext quickly chalked up a victory when it was picked up by BGDA/ORBEM (currently Actiris) for their budding language voucher program.
 The influx of new students — as well as the requirements imposed by BGDA/ORBEM — turned OpenContext into something it had not been before: a well-oiled machine.
 The school devoted time and resources to refining its internal procedures and elaborating quality criteria.

 The new focus on process and quality was acknowledged in 2009, when OpenContext obtained the Qfor label for customer satisfaction.
 And even though the accreditation was left to lapse — for reasons the co-founder is happy to explain — the principles for which it was awarded are still very much alive at OpenContext today.

 In 2010, OpenContext was again selected by Actiris to become a partner in their revamped language voucher program.

-Since 2005, OpenContext has partnered with several organizations that offer job-oriented training programs.
-Here, OpenContext’s role has been to teach contextualized language classes to trainees in the following professions: electrician, administrative assistant, kitchen hand, waiter, sports coach, accounting assistant, computer repair technician, network administrator, web developer, webmaster, help desk agent, commercial assistant, multimedia vendor, game developer, salesperson, nurse, receptionist, and shop clerk.
+Since 2005 OpenContext has partnered with several organizations that offer job-oriented training programs.
+Here, OpenContext’s role has been to teach contextualized language classes to trainees in the following professions: electrician, administrative assistant, kitchen hand, waiter, sports coach, event assistant, accounting assistant, computer repair technician, network administrator, web developer, web application developer, webmaster, help desk agent, commercial assistant, import-export assistant, multimedia vendor, game developer, salesperson, nurse, receptionist, shop clerk and domestic assistant.